cocos/cocos-docs/en/publish/publish-linksure.md

   ![](publish-linksure/upload.png)

 - Click the **View QR Code** after uploaded, then open the LinkSure Mini Game Debugger already installed on your phone to scan the code.
 You can now preview the game on the physical device.
-If you need to debug the game, refer to the official documentation [LinkSure Mini Game debugging](https://www.wjminiapp.com/docs/minigame/guide/debug.html).
+If you need to debug the game, refer to the official documentation [LinkSure Mini Game debugging [zh]](https://www.wjminiapp.com/docs/minigame/guide/debug.html).

-For more information, please refer to the [LinkSure Mini Game Development Process](https://www.wjminiapp.com/docs/minigame/guide/flow.html) documentation.
+For more information, please refer to the [LinkSure Mini Game Development Process [zh]](https://www.wjminiapp.com/docs/minigame/guide/flow.html) documentation.

 ## Resource Management for the LinkSure Mini Game